 Vestas plans to achieve this by increasing recyclability over the next 20 years by working closely with its partners along the supply chain to ultimately avoid any incineration or landfilling of its products.
 More partnerships like these between wind industry companies are needed to help fill the gap and make wind energy systems 100 percent recyclable.

-Global Fiberglass Solutions – Denmark
+Global Fiberglass Solutions – Washington, USA

 Founded in 2009 by Don Lilly and Ken Weyant, GFS started looking at wind turbine blades as a recycling feedstock.
 With Composite Material & Engineering Center at Washington State University, they developed a patented process for recycling fiberglass composites.